Elizabeth A. Wolford

-Elizabeth Ann Wolford (born December 17, 1966) is the Chief United States district judge of the United States District Court for the Western District of New York.
-She is the first female judge to serve in the Western District.
-She is the first female to be Chief Judge of the Western District of New York.
+Elizabeth Ann Wolford (born December 17, 1966) is the chief United States district judge of the United States District Court for the Western District of New York.
+She is the first woman to serve as a judge in the Western District and the first woman to be chief judge of the Western District of New York.

 Biography

 Wolford was born in 1966, in Buffalo, New York.
 She received a Bachelor of Arts degree in 1989, from Colgate University.
 She received a Juris Doctor in 1992, from the University of Notre Dame Law School.
 Upon graduation from law school she joined the recently formed The Wolford Law Firm LLP as a partner, spending her entire career in private practice at that firm.
 Her practice was concentrated in the areas of commercial, employment and personal injury litigation before both federal and state courts.
 She served as President of the Greater Rochester Association for Women Attorneys from 2003 to 2004 and as President of the Foundation of the Monroe County Bar from 2010 to 2012.